 My husband, Ramon, had long had the idea of opening up the kitchen but we didn’t really update anything as 15 years went by.
 Fast-forward to 2015 and we now had a teenage son.
 We were basically “living” in the living room, allowing him the privacy of the bedroom.
 While it could have been the other way around, we enjoyed having access to the kitchen and living area once he was asleep, and we liked that when his friends came over, they had their own room for play.

-When we had the opportunity to fully renovate the apartment, we stumbled across Sweeten, posted our project, and met Sweeten Expert Daniel, an architect and designer.
-Daniel really listened to my husband’s years of thinking of the best ways to open up and restructure the apartment.
+When we had the opportunity to fully renovate the apartment, we stumbled across Sweeten, posted our project, and met this Sweeten architect and designer.
+Our architect really listened to my husband’s years of thinking of the best ways to open up and restructure the apartment.
 He was able to help us accomplish what we ultimately wanted, which was to create a large and open kitchen that highlighted our views, and brought light from all the windows into the space.
-Daniel skillfully designed the space and helped us work with our limitations.
+The architect skillfully designed the space and helped us work with our limitations.
 After all, no matter how many walls we tore down, it’s still less than 1,000 square feet, and space is always an issue.
-Daniel designed the living room to be completely convertible so that we could use it as a bedroom and/or open living space for guests or dancing (our favorite way to spend time together).
+The architect designed the living room to be completely convertible so that we could use it as a bedroom and/or open living space for guests or dancing (our favorite way to spend time together).

 We decided to invest in new floors as our existing floors were quite pockmarked and difficult to find replacement tiles for quick fixes.
 I am a former modern dancer and soft, even floors that I can feel my bare feet on and dance and move on are something that I have always dreamed of having in my home.
 I really wanted the kitchen floors to match the rest of the apartment and knew it was possible to do that with the right kind of wood floor.